-The amount shown in the table as requested for the LCS program (line 011)-a total of \$1,136.1 million-reflects the Navy's May 24, 2017, announced amendment to its proposed FY2018 budget and a June 29, 2017, budget amendment document from the Trump Administration detailing the resulting changes to its proposed FY2018 budget.
-The Navy's original FY2018 budget, submitted on May 23, 2017, requested procurement of one LCS for \$636.146 million.
-In amending their proposed budget on May 24, Navy officials originally stated that an additional \$541 million would be needed to convert the originally proposed FY2018 LCS procurement from a one-ship buy into a two-ship buy.
-The June 29, 2017, budget amendment document, however, states that the increase is actually \$499.925 million.
-The budget amendment document proposes offsets for this additional \$499.925 million that come from Navy budget accounts other than the Navy's shipbuilding account, including
+61 The Navy's original FY2018 budget, submitted on May 23, 2017, requested procurement of one LCS for \$636.146 million.
+On May 24, 2017, the Navy announced that it was amending its proposed FY2018 budget to request the procurement of two LCSs rather than one.
+Navy officials originally stated that an additional \$541 million would be needed to convert the proposed FY2018 LCS procurement from a one-ship buy into a two-ship buy.
+The June 29, 2017, budget amendment document states that the increase is actually \$499.925 million.
+The budget amendment document proposes offsets for this additional \$499.925 million that come from Navy budget accounts other than the Navy's shipbuilding account, including the following:

-• \$100 million from the Aircraft Procurement, Navy (APN) account, reducing funding for the F/A-18 Infrared Search and Track (IRST) program due to the
+^{• \$100} million from the Aircraft Procurement, Navy (APN) account, reducing funding for the F/A-18 Infrared Search and Track (IRST) program due to the cancellation of procurement of an earlier version of the IRST system while continuing with plans for procuring a later and more advanced version;